 1. Because God will not coexist with evil, and because there are so many evil people in the world, it follows that God has NOT already adopted all humans.

 But that being said, I think the above-mentioned two arguments are "barking up the wrong tree."
 The adoption of all humanity in Jesus is neither confirmed nor disconfirmed through physical observation of conditions in our world.
 Rather, this universal adoption is seen clearly only by and in the revelation of the person and work of Jesus Christ.
-It's a matter of revelation, not observation.
+It is a matter of revelation, not observation.

 So how do we know of humankind's present inclusion in God through Christ?
 Because it has been revealed to us in the revelation of Jesus Christ himself.
-He is shown in the Holy Scriptures and in the formative Creeds of the Patristic Church to be, in himself, the unique and final union of God and all humanity.
+He is shown in Holy Scripture and in the formative Creeds of the Patristic Church to be, in himself, the unique and final union of God and all humanity.

 "OK," you say, "but you still have to account for evil in the world!"
 And, indeed, the gospel does.
 It says that all humanity is included objectively and universally in Christ: no exceptions; no exclusions.
-Furthermore, it says that God is NOT separate from sinners; rather he has included all of them - adopted the whole lot of us as his children in Christ.
-Argument #1 above is not correct in its assertion - God is NOT unable or unwilling to coexist with sin; in fact, in Jesus he became sin for us (2Cor 5:21).
+Furthermore, it says that God is NOT separate from sinners; rather he has included all of them; he has adopted the whole lot of us as his children in Christ.
+Argument #1 above is not correct in its assertion - God is NOT unable or unwilling to coexist with sin; in fact, in Jesus he became sin for us (2 Cor.
+5:21).
 Jesus was (and still is) a "friend of sinners" (see Luke 7:34, and note that God the Father is not of a different mind).

 Yes, God hates sin and thus he hates evil because it hurts his children.
 But he is not afraid of evil, nor is he put off by sin or by sinners.
 Rather he dealt with it all, "up close and personal" on behalf of all through the vicarious humanity of Jesus.

-"God [the Father] was pleased to have all his fullness dwell in him [Jesus], and through him [Jesus] to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross."This statement speaks to the universal and objective state of all humanity - all were reconciled through Jesus to the Father at the cross.
+God [the Father] was pleased to have all his fullness dwell in him [Jesus], and through him [Jesus] to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.
+(Col. 1:19-20)This statement speaks to the universal and objective state of all humanity - all were reconciled through Jesus to the Father at the cross.
 Not "will be reconciled" but "reconciled" (past tense).
 As we would say, "It's a done deal!"

-"Once you [believers] were alienated from God and were enemies in your minds, because of your evil behavior."When God reconciled us to himself at the cross of Christ, all alienation he held toward us was resolved for all and forever.
-We are all, in Christ, his dearly loved, forgiven, accepted and adopted children.
-But there remains in the minds of some (many?) an alienation within their minds toward their Heavenly Father - an alienation that spews forth in evil behavior.
+Once you were alienated from God and were enemies in your minds, because of your evil behavior.
+(Col. 1:21)When God reconciled us to himself at the cross of Christ, all alienation he held toward us was resolved for all and forever.
+All of us, in Christ, are his dearly loved, forgiven, accepted and adopted children.
+But there remains in the minds of some (many?) an alienation toward their Heavenly Father - an alienation that spews forth in evil behavior.

 Thus for all to be included in Christ, does not mean that evil has been eliminated.
-Yes, evil was conquered at the cross, but it's complete elimination from human minds and behavior awaits the completion of God's plan to destroy all vestiges of evil - the "yeast" of the kingdom continues to spread and to conquer - one mind at a time, until "every knee shall bow" to Christ.
+Yes, evil was conquered at the cross, but its complete elimination from human minds and behavior awaits the completion of God's plan to destroy all vestiges of evil - the "yeast" of the Kingdom continues to spread and to conquer - one mind at a time, until "every knee shall bow" to Christ.

 Our role as believers is to declare the truly good news that God has indeed accepted, included and adopted all in and through Jesus Christ.
-Because of Christ, God loves them unconditionally, and the Spirit is inviting them and enabling them to repent (change their thinking) concerning who God is and who they are in light of the truth of Jesus; and then to place their trust (belief) in this Jesus who has indeed saved them - picking up their cross and following Jesus as one of his disciples.
+Because of Christ, God loves them unconditionally, and the Spirit is inviting and enabling them to repent (change their thinking) concerning who God is and who they are in light of the truth of Jesus; and then to place their trust (belief) in this Jesus who has indeed saved them - picking up their cross and following Jesus as one of his disciples.